 Step #8 Use your schedule the right way.

-Make sure when you are in you are in your focus area’s time block you are only doing things off of that corresponding list.
+Make sure when you are in your focus area’s time block you are only doing things off of that corresponding list.
 The key to making this work is to use it the way it is intended.
 Time parameters will be the secret to your productivity success so work with it and not against it.

 Step #9 Turn off and tune out.